tb9757/Student-Academic-Performance/README.md

 -   Machine learning
 -   Dashboard design using Streamlit

-To get to grips with both statistics and machine learning recapped the code institute LMS pages and focused on the steps taken there to understand how to apply this to my project.
+To get to grips with both statistics and machine learning, I recapped the Code Institute LMS pages and focused on the steps taken there to understand how to apply this to my project.
 For Streamlit I used the Streamlit website https://docs.streamlit.io/ as a resource to find different widget options and learn how they work.

-Towards the end of the project I was using the sci kit learn SelectFromModel function to select features for the ML model to be trained.
-When the model gave some odd results I asked chat GPT to evaluate my pipeline.
+Towards the end of the project I was using the scikit-learn SelectFromModel function to select features for the ML model to be trained.
+When the model gave some odd results I asked ChatGPT to evaluate my pipeline.
 It informed me that I should be using Lasso linear regression rather than the basic linear regression.
 This was a gap in my knowledge and going forward I would like to gain more understanding of when and why to use different algorithms.

 ## Development Roadmap

 -   What challenges did you face, and what strategies were used to overcome these challenges?

 Initially I thought that the distributions were normal because of small skew values.
 Later when I checked for normality I found the distributions not to be normal.
-I had to switch the statistical test I had done to work out the correlation coefficients for H1.
+I had to switch the statistical test I used to work out the correlation coefficients for H1.
 I also had to make a new correlation heatmap.
 I left both in to show my working process and as you can see it made little difference in the end.

 During the feature selection section of my pipeline it dropped all the features bar one.
 This made the model worse at predicting and I wasn't sure why this was.
-I consulted with chat GPT and it suggested that I switched to the lasso method of feature selection because it gave a more realistic view of which features were contributing in a meaningful way.
+I consulted with ChatGPT and it suggested that I switched to the Lasso method of feature selection because it gave a more realistic view of which features were contributing in a meaningful way.

 I would like to continue my ML journey with the following